Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

    gr.run(16);//start AIE kernel
    gr.wait();

-   4. Wait for kernel completion. auto state = xrtRunWait(s2mm_rhdl);
+   1. Wait for kernel completion. auto state = xrtRunWait(s2mm_rhdl);

-   5. Sync output device buffer objects to host memory.
+   1. Sync output device buffer objects to host memory.

    xrtBOSync(out_bohdl, XCL_BO_SYNC_BO_FROM_PLATFORM , output_size_in_bytes,/*OFFSET=*/ 0);

    //6. post-processing on host memory - "host_out

 :ref:`Vitis Vision AIE library functions <aie_library_functions>` provide optimal vector implementations of various computer vision algorithms.
 These functions are expected to process high resolution images.
-However because local memory of AIE core module is limited, entire image can't be fit into it.
+However because local memory in AIE core modules is limited, entire images can't be fit into it.
 Also accessing DDR for reading / writing image data will be highly inefficient both for performance and power.
-To overcome this limitation host code is expected to split the high resolution image into smaller tiles which fit in AIE Engine local memory in ping-pong fashion.
-Splitting of high resolution image in smaller tiles is a complex operation as it need to be aware of overlap regions and borders.
+To overcome this limitation, host code is expected to split the high resolution image into smaller tiles which fit in the AIE Engine local memory in ping-pong fashion.
+Splitting high resolution images into smaller tiles is a complex operation as it need to be aware of overlap regions and borders.
 Also the tile size is expected to be aligned with vectorization factor of the kernel.

-To facilitate this Vitis Vision Library provides data movers which perform smart tiling / stitching of high resolution images which can meet all above requirements.
+To facilitate this the Vitis Vision Library provides data movers which perform smart tiling / stitching of high resolution images which can meet all the above requirements.
 There are two versions made available which can provide data movement capabilities both using PLIO and GMIO interfaces.
-A high level class abstraction is provided with simple API interface to facilitate data transfers.
-The class abstraction allows seamless transition between PLIO - GMIO methods of data transfers.
+A high-level class abstraction is provided with a simple API interface to facilitate data transfers.
+The class abstraction allows for seamless transition between the PLIO - GMIO methods of data transfers.

 ..
 Important::
-   **For HW emulation / HW run it is imperative to include graph.cpp inside host.cpp.
-This is because platform port specification and ADF graph object instance is declared in graph.cpp.**
+   **For HW emulation / HW run it is imperative to include a graph.cpp inside the host.cpp.
+This is because the platform port specification and the ADF graph object instance is declared in graph.cpp.**

 .. _xfcvdatamovers_aie:

 xfcvDataMovers
 ~~~~~~~~~~~~~~

-xfcvDataMovers class provides a high level API abstraction to initiate data transfer from DDR to AIE core and vice versa for hw-emulation / hw runs.
-Because each AIE core has limited amount of local memory which is not sufficient to fit in entire high resolution images (input / output), each image needs to be partitioned into smaller tiles and then send to AIE core for computation.
+The xfcvDataMovers class provides a high level API abstraction to initiate data transfer from the DDR to the AIE core and vice versa for hw-emulation / hw runs.
+Because each AIE core has limited local memory which is not sufficient to fit an entire high resolution image (input / output), each image needs to be partitioned into smaller tiles and then send to AIE core for computation.
 After computation the tiled image at output is stitched back to generate the high resolution image at the output.
 This process involves complex computation as tiling needs to ensure proper border handling and overlap processing in case of
 convolution based kernels.

-xfcvDataMovers class object takes input some simple parameters from users and provides a simple data transaction API where user does not have to bother about the complexity.
-Moreover it provides a template parameter using which application can switch from PL based data movement to GMIO based (and vice versa) seamlessly.
+The xfcvDataMovers class object takes some simple, user provided parameters and provides a simple data transaction API where you do not have to consider the complexity.
+Moreover it provides a template parameter, using which, the application can switch from PL-based data movement to GMIO-based (and vice versa) seamlessly.

 .. csv-table:: Table. xfcvDataMovers Template Parameters
    :file: tables/xfcvDataMoversTemplate.csv